Dallas Fort-Worth International Airport | Build | Autodesk

 As DFW Airport continues to capture as-built data accurately, the plan is to use this information for future capital planning, material use, and getting to that predictive state in maintaining installed assets.

 Life at DFW Airport is big, and it’ll only get bigger with how much is being invested in the airport.
-With a sky-is-the-limit attitude for the team behind design and construction at DFW Airport coupled with its vision to transform travel, they’re on par to do just that.
+With an aspirational attitude from the team behind design and construction at DFW Airport, coupled with its vision to transform travel, they are well placed to achieve this.